Food industry and supercritical CO2 extraction

 Usually, a certain amount of water in the sample will also reduce the extraction yield, and the extraction yield of the selected dry sample will be significantly improved.

-Entrainer, also known as a carrier, can be mixed with a fluid solvent during supercritical fluid extraction, with a volatility between the substance to be extracted and the supercritical component, which can improve solubility and selectivity.
+Co-solvent, also known as a carrier or entrainer, can be mixed with a fluid solvent during supercritical fluid extraction, with volatility between the substance to be extracted and the supercritical component, which can improve solubility and selectivity.
 When supercritical fluid extraction uses a single gas, solubility and selectivity are often limited to some extent.